methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-07-21-ansible-zenoss-5-core-master.md

 ---
   title: Ansible - Zenoss 5 Core - Master
-excerpt: "As it has been some time since actually putting something together to install Zenoss I figured I would set out to do just that using Ansible.
-As I..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 As it has been some time since actually putting something together to install [Zenoss](http://www.zenoss.org/) I figured I would set out to do